percona/k8spxc-docs/docs/operator.md

 ### `haproxy.exposeReplicas.enabled`

 Enables or disables `haproxy-replicas` Service.
-This Service (on by default) forwards requests to all Percona XtraDB Cluster instances, and it **should not be used for write requests**!.
+This Service (on by default) forwards requests to all Percona XtraDB Cluster instances, and it **should not be used for write requests**!

 | Value type  | Example    |
 | ----------- | ---------- |